clarin-eric/switchboard/README.md

 # LRSwitchboard
 Code Repository for the Language Resources Switchboard of CLARIN.

 The implementation is based upon reactjs and related packages.
-It contains a demo upload site, where users can drag&drop their language resource(s).
+It contains a standalone upload site, where users can drag&drop their language resource(s).
 Each resource can be associated with a mimetype (detected during file drop) or edited by the user thereafter, and a language code (iso 639-3).
 The demo upload site depicts each language resource with all relevant information, the user